boisgera/Chuck-Norris-counted-to-infinity.-Twice./Chuck Norris counted to infinity. Twice..md

 ================================================================================

 If you having been living under a rock.
 Or if you are young.
-Or if you gave good taste:
+Or if you have good taste:

 > Chuck Norris facts are satirical factoids about American martial artist and
 > actor Chuck Norris that have become an Internet phenomenon and as a result